edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-08-22-restaurant-managers-training-program.md

 Whether you're a smaller restaurant or a group with locations across your region, a restaurant managers training program is crucial to the success and steady growth of your organization.

-{% asset 'blog/2018/2018-08-22-restaurant-managers-training-program01.svg'
+{% asset 'blog/2018-08-22-restaurant-managers-training-program01.svg'
-  alt='Effective training reduces employee turnover by 9%' class='marginTop marginBot' %}
+  alt='Effective training reduces employee turnover by 9%' %}
 {: .wideImage }

 ## Where do I start with a restaurant manager training program?